Avion locality

-The Avion locality is a Carboniferous lagerstätte in France.
-This lagerstätte is located in a coal slag heap outside the town of Avion in the region of Pas-de-Calais.
-Unfortunately, as this scrap heap is closed, no new fossils are able to be obtained.
-Furthermore, the coal where the scraps are obtained has not been assigned to any formation.
+The Avion locality is a carboniferous lagerstätte in France.
+This lagerstätte is located in a coal slag-heap outside the town of Avion in the region of Pas-de-Calais.
+Unfortunately, as this slag heap is closed and no new fossils are able to be obtained outside of the paleobiota previously identified.
+In addition, the coal where the scraps are obtained has not been assigned to any formation.